techidaily/site-games-able/source/_posts/under-500-high-performance-innocn-display.md

  You'll find two HDMI 2.0 ports and two DisplayPort 1.4 ports.
 Unfortunately, if your cabling is a bit large, the port cover barely fits back on.
 I found angling the monitor applied just enough force on the port cover to pull it off again.
 I'll probably leave it off–it’s not essential, especially if the back of the display isn't visible.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Design and Specifications

  The InnoCN 39G1R is a rare breed of white electronics.
 It even ships with a selection of white cables; one HDMI and one DisplayPort.